 Sure, folding tables and camp chairs and hassocks and tents and dishes look cool in the movies, but those were scenes of millionaires or Roman generals, with an army of servants to carry and set up.
 Keep your picnic swag as concisely edited as possible.
 When you find the perfect spot, all you’ll need is a blanket and your portable feast.

 7. Shell Out for a Good Cooler

 A Styro cooler might be a good option when you’re in college, but come on: Nobody wants to tote a fragile, unwieldy container of plastic foam filled with ice and beverage bottles onto a beach.
 Pay a little extra for a great cooler—you’ll use it year after year.
 In other words, it’s an investment that delivers dividends.

-CleverMade SnapBasket soft Collapsible Cooler, $34.99 on Amazon
+CleverMade SnapBasket Soft Collapsible Cooler, $34.99 from Amazon

 A modern cooler-picnic basket that collapses flat for storage.

 8. Pack More Wet Naps and Garbage Bags Than You Think You’ll Need

 They’re effortless to haul home, and when you need them…you need them.